olismith0/Bash_Disk_Analysis_Script/README.md

 ---
 ## Setup
-To run this script in a Linux enviroment you would use the following commands:
+To run this script in a Linux enviroment you use the following commands to:

 To Create a directory for us to use the script in.
 To Copy the script to the /bin folder in the new directory we have made.
 To give the copied script execute privileges.
 For this assignment, i had to use, w20000418 and kf4005 as directory names.
 ```sh